rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/32_device-management/322_migrate-a-device.md

   - How to
 ---

 This feature allows administrators to migrate online devices from one project to another using the Command Line Interface (CLI).
-This is useful for reallocating devices quickly without the need for re-onboarding, thus saving time and enhancing operational efficiency.
+This is useful for reallocating devices quickly without the need for re-onboarding.

 ## Use Cases

 ### Production Environment

-A number of R-AFL devices will be placed in a warehouse, such as Monaka, for calibration and trial runs before being shipped to customers.
-Once an R-AFL device is ready to be shipped, it can be migrated to another project without needing to go through the re-onboarding process again.
+A number of R-AFL devices will be placed in a warehouse for calibration and trial runs before being shipped to customers.
+OOnce an R-AFL device is ready to be shipped, it can be moved to another project without re-onboarding.
 This streamlines the workflow, making the transition faster and more efficient.

 ### Staging Environment